city_hall

 • address negative economic impacts of the pandemic

-• replace lost public sector revenue
+• replace public sector revenue loss

-• invest in water, sewer, and broadband infrastructure.
+• invest in water, sewer, and broadband infrastructure

 More recovery funds information